asinghMsc/sports-data-app/README.md

         *   `sentiment`: The article's sentiment ('Positive', 'Negative', or 'Neutral').
         *   `teams`: A list of all football teams mentioned.
     4. The function parses the AI's JSON response and updates the corresponding article record in the `articles` table with the new data (`category`, `sentiment`, `teams_mentioned`).

+    ---

+## Future Enhancements and Improvements

+## 1. Enhanced Content Ingestion & Preprocessing

+Smarter Text Cleaning
+I’d refine the preprocessing pipeline using tools like regex and content-cleaning libraries to strip away HTML, Markdown, and boilerplate text.
+This would help the AI focus on meaningful content and reduce unnecessary token usage.

+Scheduled Ingestion
+By adding periodic RSS feed ingestion (hourly or daily), triggered via Supabase Webhooks, the system could keep itself updated automatically—no manual effort required.